-EMT 1107 BASIC EMERGENCY MEDICAL TECHNOLOGY
+EMT 1107 BASIC EMERGENCY MEDICAL TECHNICIAN

 An introduction to the study of emergency medical services and the basic principles, procedures and techniques of emergency care.
 Successful completion of this course prepares students to apply for the National Registry EMT-B Examination.
-Prerequisites: Approved First Responder course and OFA 1053 Medical Terminology.
+Prerequisites: Approved First Responder course.
+Co/Prerequisite OFA 1053 Medical Terminology.

-EMT 2013 PARAMEDIC I 8.5-4.5-13
+EMT 2014 PARAMEDIC I 8-1.5-4.5-14

 A fifteen week course designed to introduce the Paramedic Student to Advanced Prehospital Care.
 Paramedic I is designed to prepare the emergency medical student to perform advanced life support skills; specifically, the recognition of Dysrhythmias and Advance Cardiac Life Support Certification.
 The class will prepare the student for the skills needed to properly start and administer intravenous medications, endotracheal intubations will be taught in this section with the use of emergency meds administered via the endotracheal airway.
 Along with skills completion, the paramedic student will be introduced to communication and proper documentation of patient assessment.
 During this course, the student will begin the field portion of the Paramedic program.
 A minimum of 200 hours riding time will be required before advancing to Paramedic II.
 Students will document all field and clinical time through an electronic tracking program.
-Prerequisites: Successful completion of EMT Basic program and EMT Certification.
+Prerequisites: Successful completion of EMT Basic program and EMT Certification, Essentials of A&P with Lab and Medical Terminology.
 Fall only.

-EMT 2214 PARAMEDIC II 7-7-14
+EMT 2216 PARAMEDIC II 8-1-7-16

 A fifteen week course designed to prepare the Paramedic Student with the skills needed to treat the critically ill and injured patient.
 The semester will focus on the recognition of medical, trauma, pediatric, geriatric, and OB/GYN emergencies.
 The student will be prepared for the practical portion as well as the written portion of the National Registry for Emergency Medical Technicians-Paramedic certification examination.
-A minimum of 300 clinical hours will be required before advancing to Paramedic III.
+A minimum of 200 hours clinical/100 hours Capstone/Internship hours (total 300 hours) will be required before advancing to Paramedic III.
 Students will document all field and clinical time through an electronic tracking program.
-Prerequisite: Successful completion of EMT 2013 Paramedic I. Spring only.
+Prerequisite: Successful completion of EMT 2014 Paramedic I. Spring only.

-EMT 2207 PARAMEDIC III 3-4-7
+EMT 2208 PARAMEDIC III 3-1-4-8

-An eight week course designed to prepare the Paramedic student to understand special considerations in the field of EMS, provide the student an overview of EMS operations, and to prepare and review the student for the National Registry for Emergency Medical Technicians-Paramedic certification examination.
-Time will be allocated to complete any unfinished clinical time/proficiencies (100 hours - Capstone/Internship is required).
+An eight week course designed to prepare the Paramedic student to understand special considerations in the field of EMS, provide the student an overview of EMS operations, and to prepare and review the student for the National Registry for Emergency Medical Technicians-Paramedic certification examination. (the last 100 hours - Capstone/Internship is required).
+(100 hours - Capstone/Internship is required).
 Students will document all field and clinical time through an electronic tracking program.
-Prerequisite: Successful completion of EMT 2214 Paramedic II.
+Prerequisite: Successful completion of EMT 2216 Paramedic II.
 Summer only.